The Looks or the Lifestyle?: Music

 The Looks or the Lifestyle? shows the band working in a dancier style that began to surface on Cure for Sanity, whilst the harsher, industrial rock sound that characterised the band's later work would appear on some songs such as "Eat Me, Drink Me, Love Me, Kill Me" and "Urban Futuristic".
 The album stirs the band in a less commercial direction, a result of the band ignoring RCA's press for them to in fact head into a more commercial direction.

 Critical reception

-The Looks or the Lifestyle? is not considered the band's best album.
+The Looks or the Lifestyle? received mixed reviews.
 Josh Landau of AllMusic rated it two stars out of five and said it was "certainly not their best effort," whilst Trouser Press said the album sounds "factory-built, underwritten and overproduced."
 The Rough Guide to Rock, on the other hand, called it a "groundbreaking" album.